beeware/toga/docs/reference/api/widgets/imageview.rst

   fill the described size without preserving the aspect ratio.

-* If an image is is given a style of ``flex=1``, it will be allowed to expand or contract in any axis that doesn't have an explcit size set.
+* If an image is is given a style of ``flex=1``, it will be allowed to expand or contract in any axis that doesn't have an explicit size set.
 The aspect ratio of the image will be preserved during this scaling.

 Reference